Angola–Spain relations: Diplomatic relations

 Angolan President João Lourenço visited Spain in September 2021, meeting with King Felipe VI and Prime Minister Pedro Sánchez.
 Lourenço and Sánchez signed a joint declaration vowing to deepen the bilateral relations and favour Spanish investment in Angola.

 Economic relations

-The trade balance between Spain and Angola presents, since 2004, a trade deficit for Spain due to crude purchases.
-In 2014 there has been a large increase in these, which has caused Spain's trade deficit to increase.
-Angola is in 2013 in position 61 as a customer and in 25 as a supplier.
-In 2012 he was in position 64 as a customer and in 43 as a supplier and in 2011 in 63 as a customer and 64 as a supplier.

-The impact of the purchase of crude oil by Spain is clear.
-99% of Spanish imports are concentrated in oil.
-On the other hand, Spanish exports to Angola are very diversified: food, beverages and consumer goods account for 25%, while 75% remaining are fuels, equipment goods and industrial products.
-Angola is an important market for Spain within Sub-Saharan Africa.

 Angola was the third client in Spain in 2014 after South Africa and Nigeria and the second supplier after Nigeria.

 Cooperation

 The Spanish Cooperation began its activities in Angola in 1983, with the signing of the Basic Agreement of Scientific and Technical Cooperation and has definitively closed the OTC on 30 June 2015.
 Since then, and for more than 30 years, the governments of Angola and Spain have signed several Agreements to establish the priority sectors for collaboration and intervention.
 Every three or four years a Commission has been Mixed composed of officials and experts in cooperation of both countries to define the strategic lines of action and monitor and evaluate the execution and the results achieved in the different joint projects.
 The VI Mixed Commission 2005 – 2008 has been extended, having negotiated since 2009 the terms of a Country Partnership Framework (MAP) for the period 2011 – 2015.
 Both documents, de facto in force to date, have been fully aligned with the National Development Plans and the III AECID Master Plan 2009 – 2012.